RobCranfill/practiceMonitor/README.md

   * <code>pip install -f requirements.txt</code>
 * Misc
   * sudo apt-get install fonts-dejavu
-  * FUCK ME, I HAD TO DO THIS.
-WTF??
+  * Why did I have do do the following?
+(Did I have to??)
   * <code>python3 -m pip install --upgrade --force-reinstall adafruit-blinka</code>

 * The following are no longer needed, since we use the above requirements file.
 Delete after verification!